nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Brief description**: SS administrator adds a client to the security server.

-**Precondition**: The desired Client is not available in the Security Server
+**Precondition**: The desired Client does not exist in the Security Server

 **Postcondition**: -